grimalPaul/TIAM/README.md

 All your data will be saved in a tar file `images.tar` in `save_dir`, and will *generate `X` images per prompt using the 0 to `X-1` seeds.* In the `save_dir` we will save a copy of the dataset containing the prompts.
 We will use this to compute and save the score of the experiment.

+If you have multiple GPUs, it will use all of them.
+You must count one main process and one process per GPU.

 If a problem occurs during generation, you can resume the generation with the index `index.txt` automatically generated during the generation.
 It will only generate the missing images.
 Precise the tarball and index_file like this:

 ```bash